‘Council needs to make solving the safety issues a priority‘

 “You have to be careful at what stage they are allowed to be on the junction by themselves,” she added.

-Coun Stephen Cunnah, Ms Collins and Mr O’Callaghan agree that the creation of more recognised pedestrian crossings would be the first step to improving road safety on the junction.
+Coun Stephen Cunnah, Ms Collins and Mr O’Callaghan agree that creating more recognised pedestrian crossings would be the first step to improving road safety on the junction.

 Ms Collins, who uses a walking aid to get around and suffers with hearing difficulties, was also frustrated by the lack of time that pedestrians are given to cross at the two recognised crossing spaces.